ryrob30/mobile-services.en/help/android/getting-started/migration-v3.md

 ## Offline tracking {#section_5D4CD8CD1BE041A79A8657E31C0D24C6}

-Offline tracking is enabled in [!DNL ADBMobileConfig.json], and all other offline configuration is done automatically.
+Offline tracking is enabled in ADBMobileConfig.json, and all other offline configuration is done automatically.

 Remove calls to the following methods: